carver-mdg/sunpp-acs-frontend/README.md

-Application to simplify the work of group the Automatic System Control on nuclear power plant
+Application to simplify the work of group the Automatic System Control in my work